keenanpayne/2026-react-study-project/README.md

 I took the liberty of deviating from some of the Bolt interface styles to ensure my implementation conforms with [WCAG AA](https://www.w3.org/WAI/WCAG2AA-Conformance) accessibility standards.

 I put extra effort to ensure the entire interface is accessible via keyboard navigation.
+When switching between chat and workbench views on mobile, `useMobileNavigation` uses `requestAnimationFrame` to move focus to the heading of the newly visible section, preventing focus from being lost when the DOM toggles visibility.

+The stylesheet also respects `prefers-reduced-motion: reduce` (disabling all animation and transition durations) and `forced-colors: active` (ensuring focus rings use system colors).
+These go beyond WCAG AA and ensure the interface works correctly with platform-level accessibility settings.

 ### Colors